What Is Decision Intelligence?

 Decision Intelligence theorists believe that many organizations continue to make bad decisions.
 In response to this, DI seeks to unify a set of decision-making best practices.

-Telsy’s Decision Intelligence: Context Intelligence
+Telsy’s Decision Intelligence

-Based on the integration and correlation of internal and external sources of the organization, both structured and unstructured, and implementing Machine Learning and Artificial Intelligence algorithms, Olimpo allows placing the data and its analysis at the service of decisions and strategic and operational scenarios, favoring data-driven, time-relevant and above all informed choices, based on the analysis of data in real-time, providing information and insights deriving from the correlation of a massive amount of heterogeneous sources.
+Based on the integration and correlation of internal and external sources—both structured and unstructured—and implementing Machine Learning and Artificial Intelligence algorithms, TelsyOlimpo makes data and its analysis serve strategic and operational decisions and scenarios.
+It supports data-driven, time-relevant, and most importantly, informed choices based on real-time data analysis, providing information and insights derived from the correlation of a massive amount of heterogeneous sources.